apache/flink/docs/deployment/resource-providers/native_kubernetes.md

 {:toc}

 <div class="alert alert-warning">
 Flink's native Kubernetes integration is still experimental.
-There may be changes in the configuration and CLI flags in latter versions.
+There may be changes in the configuration and CLI flags in later versions.
 </div>

 ## Requirements